 You will need GOOD chalk.
 Not the sidewalk chalk you get at your friendly Walmart Store.
 That’s great for concrete with the kiddos, but you want perfection on your wall.
 The recommendations from all the tutorials I have read say to use soft chalk.
 I found this Dustless Chalk on Amazon.
 To prime the wall with chalk, I laid the chalk stick flat against the wall and rubbed it over the whole surface.
 Using a Dry Eraser, I gently erased all the chalk and blended it into the chalkboard for a beautiful chalky finish.
 I like small sticks that are easy to hold.

-My Chalkboard Glam Wall!
+My Chalkboard Paint Wall!

-It turned out even better than I expected.
-I’m in love with my wall!
-Every day I use my chalkboard wall, be it memos, notes, motivational quotes, or a quick game of tic tac toe with the grandkids.
+Every day, I use my wall, be it memos, notes, motivational quotes, or a quick game of tic-tac-toe with the grandkids.
 Not to mention that HONEY DO list!
 Plus, it doubles as my staging wall for all of my furniture makeovers.
-Thanks for hanging out with me, and I hope this inspires you to create a fun and functional wall in your home or office.

 Until the next project… xo, Do